-Since 2006, we have been expanding our residential property development operations from Zhengzhou in Henan Province into other high growth cities, including Beijing, Shanghai, Tianjin, Xingyang in Henan Province, Chengdu in Sichuan Province, Hefei in Anhui Province, Jinan in Shandong Province, Sanya in Hainan Province, Changsha in Hunan Province, Xi'an in Shaanxi Province, and Suzhou, Kunshan and Xuzhou in Jiangsu Province.
+Since 2006, we have been expanding our residential property development operations from Zhengzhou in Henan Province into other high growth cities, including Beijing, Shanghai, Tianjin, Xingyang in Henan Province, Chengdu in Sichuan Province, Hefei in Anhui Province, Jinan and Qingdao in Shandong Province, Sanya in Hainan Province, Changsha in Hunan Province, Xi'an in Shaanxi Province, Suzhou, Kunshan and Xuzhou in Jiangsu Province and Zhuhai in Guangdong Province.
 We plan to expand into additional high growth cities as suitable opportunities arise.
 The development of real estate projects across additional high growth cities will impose significant demand on our management and other operational resources.
 Moreover, we will face increased competition and will need to establish brand recognition and market acceptance for our developments in these new markets.
 Each of our targeted high growth cities has its own market conditions, customer requirements and local regulations related to the real estate industry.
 In addition, while our primary focus continues to be residential real estate markets in the high growth cities in China, we have expanded into the U.S. market.
 Our expansion in the U.S. market, which is significantly different from China in terms of market conditions, regulatory compliance requirement and customers, imposes significant demands on our management and other operational resources.
-In 2014, we acquired 100% of the shares of a Malaysian company, which owns offshore land fill development rights for a total areas of 170 acres (approximately 687,966 sq.m).
-We have no development experience in Malaysia, nor have we ever engaged in landfill reclamation projects.
+In 2014, we acquired 100% of the shares of a Malaysian company, which owns offshore land fill development rights for a total areas of 170 acres (approximately 687,966 square meters).
+On March 21, 2018, we acquired from ED Group, a 50% equity stake in MDL, the developer of the Madison Project, via our wholly-owned subsidiary Xinyuan International (HK) Property Investment Co., Limited for a total consideration of GBP29.5 million equivalent to US\$41.4 million.
+We have no development experience in Malaysia and England, nor have we ever engaged in landfill reclamation projects.
 Such expansion also imposes significant demands on our capital and management resources to develop and generate future revenues from projects.
 The success of our business expansion depends on our ability to develop, market and deliver quality development projects on time.
 In addition, the progress and costs of a development project can be adversely affected by many factors, such as delays in obtaining necessary licenses, permits or approvals from relevant government authorities, failure by local contractors to comply with our designs, specifications or standards, and disputes with our third-party contractors.
 As we are not permitted to commence pre-sales in China until we have reached certain milestones in the construction progress for a project, any significant delay in construction could restrict our ability to pre-sell our properties, which could extend the recovery period for our investments.
 This, in turn, could have an adverse effect on our cash flow, investment returns, results of operations and financial position.